stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 ## Surface

-First the surface class is refactored:
+First the surface class is simplified as follows:

+* The GLFW window becomes an explicit dependency of the surface.

-* The handle is encapsulated into the class and derived from the window explicitly.
+* The surface handle can now be encapsulated into the revised class (rather than being another responsibility of the user).

-* The various selection methods are removed (to be replaced with a cleaner mechanism below).
+* The various methods supporting configuration of the swapchain are removed (to be replaced later).

-The resultant class is now simpler and makes the dependencies explicit:
+The resultant class is now considerably simpler:

 ```java
 public class VulkanSurface extends TransientNativeObject {